How I, A Low-Tech No-Talent Noob, Made an AI-Free Book Trailer

 This brings us all the way back to the beginning: the study of queer history.

-However, without doing so – without first building an unimpeachable case for queerness – queer historians cannot move onto their main premise, whatever it may be, lest it be rejected as mere conjecture, or worse, fantasy.
-Prove Emily Dickinson was queer, or you can forget about your dissertation entitled “The Lesbian Poems of Emily Dickinson.”
+However, without doing so – without first building an unimpeachable case for the existence of queer behaviour – queer historians cannot move onto their main premise, whatever it may be, lest it be rejected as mere conjecture, or worse, fantasy.
+Prove Emily Dickinson was queer, and actively so, or you can forget about your dissertation entitled “The Lesbian Poems of Emily Dickinson.”

-So here we are, trying to please the frowny-faced greybeards who stand guard at the door marked “Serious History.”
+So here we are, little queer historians, trying desperately to please the frowny-faced greybeards who stand guard at the door marked “Serious History.”
 Maybe, if we say the right words, they’ll let us in?

 At some point during my academic career, feeling frustrated and sullied by the constant need to prove that queer people existed without being allowed to say so, I had a revelation: